nathanstitt/mobx-decorated-models/README.md

  * an `update` method.
 Updates a model's attributes and child associations.
  * `serialize`.
 Converts the model's attributes and it's associations to JSON.

-However, it's primary purpose is to remember classes for hasMany/belongsTo lookups.
-See discussion above regarding `lookupModelUsing` and `rememberModelUsing`.
+It’s primary purpose is to remember classes for hasMany/belongsTo lookups.
+This allows the associations to refer to models without having to load them.
+Often models will refer to one another, making it difficult for each of them obtain a direct reference.

 ### identifier